pconrad/ucsb-cs8-s17.github.io/_lab/lab00.md

     to do it quickly.
 You can refer to responses to question 2, "What type of computer/system(s) do you have?" if that matters to you.
 Research also shows that lab partners are best matched by gender, but we leave that decision to you too.</p>
- <p>We expect you to keep the partner you select today to work with in future labs.
+ <p>If you select a partner today, we expect you to keep that partner to work with in future labs.
 Please inform us if
     you make any changes later.</p>
  <p>Before proceeding to Step 1, fill in your partner's name and CoE username (if available) in
     response to question 4 of Hw0.'</p>